 That amount of dirt and silt going into the springs could have been devastating, so in 2016, the Southwest Florida Water Management District completed a shoreline restoration around the edges of the three springs.
 Engineers filled in the undercut banks with soil bags, added rocks to stabilize the banks, and planted native plants to keep the shoreline stable.

-From April to November 2023, the shoreline is getting the same treatment all along the spring run — the waterway leading into the springs — and around nearby Idiots Delight Spring, another popular place to observe manatees from the water.
+From April to November 2023, the shoreline got the same treatment all along the spring run — the waterway leading into the springs — and around nearby Idiots Delight Spring, another popular place to observe manatees from the water.

 Restoration completed, but not finished

-On July 2, 2023, the date of the town of Crystal River’s 100th anniversary, the restoration project’s first ambitious plan will be completed: 92 acres cleaned, more than 850 spring vents unclogged, more than 420,000 native eelgrass plants planted, more than 400 million pounds of detritus and blue-green algae removed.
+In July 2023, the restoration project’s first ambitious plan was completed: 92 acres cleaned, more than 850 spring vents unclogged, more than 420,000 native eelgrass plants planted, more than 400 million pounds of detritus and blue-green algae removed.
 About 99 percent of the phosphorus and other harmful nutrients have been filtered out of the water.

 The project has been too successful to stop.
 Another 80 acres of canals, including Miller’s Creek up Crystal River from Kings Bay, will be restored in the next phase.
 “That is huge,” said Shoenrock, the administrator of Save Crystal River.